DeepTalk19/Survey-Analysis-using-RAG-/README.md

 - **HuggingFace Embeddings**: For embedding document chunks into vector space
 - **Unstructured**: For handling Excel document parsing

+## Future Improvements

+To further optimize the model and enhance the accuracy of the survey analysis, the following steps can be considered for future versions:

+- **Data Cleaning and PDF Conversion**: A potential improvement would be to clean the tabular data and convert it into a PDF format before processing.
+This can lead to:
+  - **Faster Execution**: PDFs are more compact, which can reduce processing time.
+  - **Improved Accuracy**: Cleaned and well-structured data in a standardized format like PDF will allow the retrieval model to provide more accurate responses.
+  - **Better Resource Management**: Optimized file formats help manage memory and resources more efficiently.

+Implementing this step would contribute to an overall more robust and optimized pipeline.

 Now you're all set to analyze surveys using this code!
 Enjoy using and extending the project.